hamzehkhazaei/IoT/README.md

     * This will create the sample application with initial configuration.
 * For auto-scalability go to ```autonomic_manager.py``` and configure the program add more sensors to the application.
-* The default auto-scaler algorithm scales all service accordingly.
+* The default auto-scaler algorithm scales all services accordingly.